Skip to main content

 About Me

 Roderick Long specializes in Greek philosophy; moral psychology; ethics; philosophy of social science; and political philosophy (with an emphasis on libertarian/anarchist theory).
 He has also taught medieval philosophy and eastern philosophy.
-He is the author of Reason and Value: Aristotle Versus Rand (Objectivist Center, 2000) and Wittgenstein, Austrian Economics, and the Logic of Action (Routledge, 2009); and co-editor of Anarchism/Minarchism: Is a Government Part of a Free Country?
-(Ashgate, 2008) and of the Journal of Ayn Rand Studies.
-He runs the Molinari Institute and Molinari Society; serves as webmaster and archivist for the Alabama Philosophical Society; blogs at Austro-Athenian Empire; serves as faculty advisor to the AU Libertarians; and is a senior scholar at the Ludwig von Mises Institute, a co-founder of the Alliance of the Libertarian Left, and a member of the board of the Foundation for a Democratic Society.
+He is the author of Reason and Value: Aristotle Versus Rand (Objectivist Center, 2000) and Rituals of Freedom: Libertarian Themes in Early Confucianism (Molinari Institute, 2016); editor of The Molinari Review; and co-editor of Anarchism/Minarchism: Is a Government Part of a Free Country?
+(Ashgate, 2008) and Social Class and State Power: Exploring an Alternative Radical Tradition (Palgrave Macmillan, 2018).
+He runs the Molinari Institute and Molinari Society; serves as webmaster and archivist for the Alabama Philosophical Society; blogs at Austro-Athenian Empire; and is a co-founder of the Center for a Stateless Society and the Alliance of the Libertarian Left.

 Research Interests